15E601/RDFBones-O/docs/index.rst

 While the OBI models various structures related to scientific research, a central element is the process chain of investigations ().
-There are three major phases: ‘planning’, ‘study design execution’ and ‘drawing a conclusion based on data’.
-An output of the planning stage is a ‘study design’ which then is executed in the second stage where data are produced which are interpreted in the third.
+There are three major phases: ’planning’, ’study design execution’ and ’drawing a conclusion based on data’.
+An output of the planning stage is a ’study design’ which then is executed in the second stage where data are produced which are interpreted in the third.
 The OBI requires users to fill in elements that are represented by ‘anon’ placeholders in .
 First,